unoplatform/uno/doc/articles/uno-fluent-assets.md

 - For WebAssembly, remove the contents of `Font.css` related to `@font-face { font-family: "Symbols"; ...}`.

 ## Known issues

-On iOS and macOS the indeterminate state for a CheckBox is not the right color.
+On iOS and macOS, the indeterminate state for a CheckBox is not the right color.

 ## Related Issues

 - [3011](https://github.com/unoplatform/uno/issues/3011)
 - [967](https://github.com/unoplatform/uno/issues/967)